Resources

 Kootenay Adaptive Sport Association | Tom Poole photo

-The Outdoor Recreation Council publishes reports and information and hosts events and webinars to educate the public and our members about issues facing the outdoor recreation community and some of the steps we can take to tackle these challenges.
+The Outdoor Recreation Council publishes reports and information and hosts events and webinars to educate the public and our members about issues and opportunities facing the outdoor recreation community.

-If you are looking for resources on funding, please visit our Grants & Funding page.
+If you are looking for information on funding, please visit our Grants & Funding page.

 Subscribe to our monthly newsletter